top of page

 If English is not the applicants native language and they are over 18 years old at the point of application submission they will need to sit an SELT English language test there are 3 different language levels required for UK family visa routes.

-2. SELT level A2 Test applies for FLR extension
+2. SELT level A2 Test applies for Further Leave to Remain extensions

 3. SELT level B1 Test applies for ILR Application